raphaelmansuy/tutorials/07_agent/12_chapter.md

 ## Why the Future Starts Now

 Sarah, Chief Innovation Officer at a Fortune 100 financial services firm, just finished reviewing her company's 2025 AI transformation roadmap.
-What she saw wasn't science fiction—it was next quarter's reality:
+What she saw wasn't science fiction—it was this quarter's reality:

-- **Multi-agent trading systems** that collaborate across global markets 24/7
+- **Multi-agent trading systems** that collaborate across global markets 24/7 using Gemini 2.5 Pro
-- **Live conversational AI** that provides real-time financial advice in 24 languages
+- **Live conversational AI** providing real-time financial advice in 24 languages via GA Live API
-- **Video-generating agents** that create personalized investment presentations
+- **Video-generating agents** creating personalized investment presentations with Veo 3
-- **Thinking agents** that solve complex regulatory compliance scenarios
+- **Enhanced thinking agents** solving complex regulatory compliance using Deep Think mode
-- **Grounded agents** that access real-time market data and news
+- **Grounded agents** accessing real-time market data with 2M token context windows

 The most remarkable part?
-All of these capabilities are available **today** on Google's Vertex AI platform.
+All of these capabilities are **production-ready today** on Google's Vertex AI platform.
 The future of AI agents isn't a distant possibility—it's happening right now, and the organizations that understand this are already pulling ahead.

 **The Enterprise Reality Check:**

-Based on recent official Google announcements and documentation, here's what's happening in the enterprise AI agent space:
+Based on recent official Google announcements and documentation (as of June 2025), here's what's happening in the enterprise AI agent space:

-- **Gemini 2.5 models** with up to 1 million token context windows are enabling entirely new classes of agents
+- **Gemini 2.5 models** with up to 2 million token context windows are enabling entirely new classes of agents
+- **Gemini 2.5 Flash and Pro** are now Generally Available (GA) on Vertex AI for enterprise production use
+- **Gemini 2.5 Flash-Lite** is available in Preview as the fastest, most cost-efficient model for high-frequency tasks
-- **Live API** is bringing human-like voice interactions to enterprise systems (currently in Private GA - requires special access)
+- **Live API** brings human-like voice interactions to enterprise systems (generally available on Vertex AI)
-- **Thinking capabilities** are giving agents explicit reasoning abilities (available in Gemini 2.5 Flash, Pro, and Flash-Lite)
+- **Thinking capabilities** provide explicit reasoning with enhanced "thinking models" across the 2.5 family
-- **Video generation (Veo 2)** is automating content creation at scale (Veo 3 requires allowlist access)
+- **Video generation (Veo 3)** is expanding to more regions and users, including mobile app integration
-- **Agent Development Kit (ADK)** is the official framework for building sophisticated agent systems
+- **Agent Development Kit (ADK)** v1.0.0 for Python and v0.1.0 for Java provide production-ready agent frameworks
+- **Native image generation** is now available directly within Gemini 2.0 Flash models

 This chapter explores not just what's possible, but what's **available today** and how to position your organization for the agent-driven future that's already arriving.